equinor/TimeSeriesAnalysis/contributing.md

 In general, this class library is intended to be applied to industrial data where excitation may be less-than-ideal.
 For that reason the focus should be on parametric identification, **not** non-parametric models like Finite-Impulse Repsonse(FIR) models.

-## Pull request

-**Proposed code changes to this project should be submitted for review as pull requests.**

-Requirements for pull requests:
-- pull request should only address a single feature/issue
-- all existing tests should pass
-- any new feature should be supported by at least one new unit tests, that both shows that the new feature works and documents how to use the new feature
-- be available for questions of the reviewer.
-- for complex methods such as those related to filtering, dynamic models or PID-control, unit tests should use the ``Plot`` class to plot the time-series that illustrate the test data sets used and the results of any new calculation.
-It is much easier to understand capability visually both for code review but also for other users.